Modeling and Analysis of Land-to-Ship Maritime Wireless Channels at 5.8 GHz: Channel Sparsity

 \section{Channel Sparsity}

 In maritime communications, the sparse distribution of scatterers at sea incurs significant sparsity in the wireless channel\cite{Wang18Access}.
-While there exist a few potential metrics to evaluate channel sparsity, such as the number of MPCs, channel degrees of freedom~\cite{Li25CC,Sun25CM}, Gini index\cite{Hurley09TIT}, and Rician $K$ factor~\cite{Zhang21TCCN}, the Gini index and Rician $K$ factor have been shown to be the most reasonable choices~\cite{Liu24TVT}.
-We thus employ these two measures herein.
+While there exist a few potential metrics to evaluate channel sparsity, such as the number of multipath components (MPCs), channel degrees of freedom~\cite{Li25CC,Sun25CM}, Gini index\cite{Hurley09TIT}, and Rician $K$ factor~\cite{Zhang21TCCN}, the Gini index and Rician $K$ factor have been shown to be the most reasonable choices~\cite{Liu24TVT}.
 The Rician $K$ factor and Gini index $G$ are respectively defined as~\cite{Zhang21TCCN,Liu24TVT}

 where $P_{\text{tot}}$ is the total power of all MPCs in a PDP, $P_{\text{LoS}}$ represents the power of the LoS or the strongest path, $N$ is the total number of MPCs in a PDP, and $P_n$ is the power of each MPC arranged in an ascending order, i.e., $P_1\leq P_2\leq\dots\leq P_N$.
 If the LoS path exists, we usually define that $P_{\text{LoS}}=P_N$, where the LoS path possesses the highest power among all MPCs.
 The Rician $K$ factor represents the ratio of the power of the LoS or the strongest path to the power of the remaining MPCs.
 A higher $K$ indicates greater channel sparsity.
 The Gini index measures power concentration across MPCs, which is increasingly being adopted as a standard for measuring channel sparsity~\cite{Liu24TVT}.
 As shown by (\ref{G}), the value of \( G \) ranges from 0 to 1.
 A larger \( G \) value indicates that power is concentrated in fewer MPCs, prompting a higher degree of sparsity.
 When \( G = 1 \), it suggests that all the power is concentrated in the LoS or strongest path, whereas \( G = 0 \) implies that the power is evenly distributed across all MPCs.\footnote{ Note that channels exhibiting high sparsity in terms of the Gini index and Rician $K$ factor imply that few MPCs contain most of the received power, naturally corresponding to a small number of significant MPCs.} Unlike the Rician $K$ factor, the Gini index is scale-invariant and depends solely on power proportions, making it a more accurate measure of channel sparsity\cite{Hurley09TIT}.